-County's plan of development near urban centers.
+- 5. Development Issues

+- a.
+What, if any, are the comprehensive plans for the development of the property proposed for annexation and/or the annexing municipality, including development projected by the Metropolitan Council.
+Annexation conforms to Scott County's plan of development near urban centers.
 City plans include residential for this area.
-City is considering a comprehensive plan and expects thisaarea to remain residential.
+Property owner plans to build homes for sale.
+City is considering a comprehensive plan and expects this area to be residential.

+- b.
+What land use controls are presently being employed.

 - 1) In the City of Jordan

 - a.
 Zoning Yes

-- b) Subdivision Regulations Yes
+- b.
+Subdivision Regulations Yes

 - c.
-Housinggand Building Codes State Building Code
+Housing and Building Codes State Building Code

 - d.
 Other Building Inspector, State Plumbing Code

 - 2) In the area to be annexed:

 - a.
 Zoning Sand Creek has zoning

 - b.
 Subdivision Regulations Yes

-- c.
+- d.
 Other Sand Creek has a Planning Commission

 - c.
 Does the city require future growth space?
 Yes, Metropolitan Council projects approximately 125 more households in Jordan by 1980.
 The growth will further accelerate by 1990.
 If so, will the area subject to annexation provide the City of Jordan with necessary growth space?
-Yes, it is projected that this area can provide 13 residential units in addition to those already situated there.
+Yes, it is projected that this area can provide 40+ residential units.
 However, given alternative, better situated, residential land in Jordan, it is not clear that these units are required.

 - d.
 The present pattern of physical development is:

 - 1) In the City of Jordan

-- a) Residential Yes
+- a.
+Residential Yes

-- b) Industrial Yes

-- c) Commercial Yes

-- d) Institutional Yes